-The aims of physiotherapy are to increase joint mobility, improve muscle strength and try and relieve pain.
+The aim of physiotherapy is to increase joint mobility, improve muscle strength and try and relieve pain.

 General measures to help treat osteoarthritis:

 Exercise

 If possible, exercise regularly.
 This helps to strengthen the muscles around affected joints, to keep you fit, and to maintain a good range of joint movement.